garrandall/popular-music-data/tracks/never-amanda-perez.md

 You walked into my life, when I was down and out
 Took away my pain and gave me your smile
 And at the time, still lovin someone else
-Not knowin'why kus they were the reason why i felt the way i felt And then one day I realized
+Not knowin'why kus they were the reason why I felt the way I felt And then one day I realized
 That you were the one for me
 I was sooo blind, but baby now I see